 - Pork meat is evaluated based on Minolta and higher the Minolta score the better it is.

 We also got an opportunity to meet Valerie – this talented young chef who runs a catering company called the fork in the road.
 Read about her amazing story here.
 She brought in lunch and everything she made was so so good that I forgot to take pictures!
-I enjoyed having roasted vegetables, sweet potatoes and risotto (the best I’ve ever had).
-Thanks, Valerie for the scrumptious meal and also sharing how you repurpose so that there is zero wastage.
+I enjoyed having roasted vegetables, sweet potatoes, and risotto (the best I’ve ever had).
+Thanks, Valerie for the scrumptious meal and also for sharing how you repurpose it so that there is zero wastage.

 Liquid Art Winery